Academic Catalog

 Baccalaureate Program

-Students who have been away from the University more than one semester (excluding summer) apply for re-enrollment through the Office of Admission for the College for Women (CFW) or the College for Adults (CFA).
+Students who have been away from the University more than three consecutive semesters apply for re-enrollment through the Office of Admission for the College for Women (CFW) or the College for Adults (CFA).
 An additional application fee is not charged.

 Typically, program requirements established at the time of admission do not change for students who leave the University and return to the same college (CFW or CFA) within two years to complete their programs.
 Students whose absence from the University extends two or more years are subject to the academic requirements in effect at the time of re-entry.
 Students who are in programs that lead to licensure are responsible for meeting current licensure standards.
 For more information, see the Applicable Catalog policy.